 The Trust is not liable to the owners of the Underlying Properties or the operators for any operating capital or other costs or liabilities attributable to the Underlying Properties.
-The Trustee expects to make distributions to Trust unitholders monthly; however, in the event that the net profits for any computation period is a negative amount, the Trust will receive no payment for that period, and any such negative amount plus accrued interest will be deducted from gross profits in the following computation period.
+The Trustee expects to make distributions to Trust unitholders monthly; however, if the net profits for any computation period is a negative amount, the Trust will receive no payment for that period, and any such negative amount plus accrued interest will be deducted from gross profits in the following computation period for purposes of determining the net profits for that following computation period.

-The Trust uses the modified cash basis of accounting to report Trust receipts of the Net Profits Interest and payments of expenses incurred.
+The Trust uses the modified cash basis of accounting to report Trust receipts of net profits and payments of expenses incurred.
+This comprehensive basis of accounting other than GAAP corresponds to the accounting permitted for royalty trusts by the SEC as specified by Staff Accounting Bulletin Topic 12:E, Financial Statements of Royalty Trusts.
 The Net Profits Interest represents the right to receive revenues (oil and natural gas sales), less direct operating expenses (lease operating expenses and production and property taxes) and development expenses of the Underlying Properties, multiplied by 80%.
-Cash distributions of the Trust will be made based on the amount of cash received by the Trust pursuant to terms of the Conveyance.
+Cash distributions of the Trust will be made based on the amount of cash received by the Trust with respect to the corresponding production month pursuant to terms of the Conveyance.